duhengforever/specification/specification-schema.md

 ## 0 Overview
 ### 0.1 What is OpenMessaging?
    OpenMessaging is a cloud-oriented, vendor-neutral open standard for distributed messaging.

 ### 0.2 Why OpenMessaging?
+#### 0.2.1 Goals
    Messaging and Streaming products have been widely used in modern architecture and data processing, for decoupling, queuing, buffering, ordering, replicating, etc. But when data transfers across different messaging and streaming platforms, the compatibility problem arises, which always means much additional work.
 Although JMS was a good solution during the past decade, it is limited in java environment, lacks specified guidelines for load balance/fault-tolerance, administration, security, and streaming feature, which make it not good at satisfying modern cloud-oriented messaging and streaming applications.
+#### 0.2.1 Non-Goals
+   The following will not be part of the specification:
+   Language-specific runtime APIs
+   Benchmark Interface for evaluating performance
+   Connector Interface for data stream exchange with other systems

 ### 0.3 OpenMessaging Terminologies
 #### 0.3.1 Topic
    An administered object that encapsulates the identity of a message destination for messaging.